garystafford/spring-music-docker/README.md

 We will use the following technologies to build, publish, deploy, and host the Java Spring Music application: <a href="https://gradle.org">Gradle</a>, <a href="https://git-scm.com">git</a>, <a href="https://github.com">GitHub</a>, <a href="https://travis-ci.org">Travis CI</a>, <a href="https://www.virtualbox.org">Oracle VirtualBox</a>, <a href="https://www.docker.com">Docker</a>, <a href="https://www.docker.com/docker-compose">Docker Compose</a>, <a href="https://www.docker.com/docker-machine">Docker Machine</a>, <a href="https://hub.docker.com">Docker Hub</a>, and optionally, <a href="http://aws.amazon.com">Amazon Web Services (AWS)</a>.

 ##### NGINX
 To increase performance, the Spring Music web application’s static content will be hosted by <a href="http://nginx.org">NGINX</a>.
 The application’s WAR file will be hosted by <a href="http://tomcat.apache.org">Apache Tomcat</a>.
 Requests for non-static content will be proxied through NGINX on the front-end, to a set of three load-balanced Tomcat instances on the back-end.
 To further increase application performance, NGINX will also be configured for browser caching of the static content.
+In many enterprise environments, the use of a Java EE application server, like Tomcat, is still not uncommon.

 Reverse proxying and caching are configured thought NGINX’s <code>default.conf</code> file, in the <code>server</code> configuration section:
 ```text